Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Bounds on energy dispersion

 \begin{corollary} If the total ergotropy is unlocked, i.e., $R(\hat \rho_S) = R(\hat \sigma_S)$, then $\sigma_E^{(i,f)} = \infty$. \end{corollary}

-The basic idea of the presented here fluctuation-decoherence relation is that in the function $\gamma(\omega)$ (which represent the initial state of the weight $\hat \rho_W$) is encoded both the information about the locked (coherent) ergotropy of the system and the initial and final dispersion of the energy.
-Specifically, it provides knowledge about the maximal possible work which can be extracted and the minimal value of its fluctuations.
+The basic idea of the presented here fluctuation-decoherence relation is that in the function $\gamma(\omega)$ (which represents the initial state of the weight $\hat \rho_W$) is encoded both the information about the locked (coherent) ergotropy of the system and the initial and final dispersion of the energy.
+Specifically, it provides knowledge about the maximal extractable work and the minimal value of its fluctuations.